Julie A Wolin, Ph.D.

 |I am an Associate Chair and Environmental Science Undergraduate Program Director in the Department of Biological, Geological and Environmental Science at Cleveland State University.

-At Cleveland State since 2000, I received my B.A. and M.S. degrees in Biology (aquatic focus) from Eastern Michigan University, Ypsilanti, Michigan.
+I obtained my B.A. and M.S. degrees in Biology (aquatic focus) from Eastern Michigan University, Ypsilanti, Michigan.
 I have a Ph.D. in Natural Resources from the University of Michigan, Ann Arbor, Michigan.
-I was a faculty member in Biology at Indiana University of Pennsylvania, taught limnology at Kellogg Biological Field Station, Michigan State University, taught in the Biology Departments at Eastern Michigan University and Western Michigan University.
+Before coming to Cleveland State, I taught at Indiana University of Pennsylvania and a limnology course at Kellogg Biological Field Station, Michigan State University.
 I was a senior researcher for the Danish Geological Survey, living in Copenhagen, Denmark for 2 years.

 My primary research focuses on understanding urban and urbanizing environments and the effects of human activities on freshwater and wetland ecosystems.
 I use a combination of contemporary data, paleolimnological techniques, and quantitative environmental reconstruction to estimate past conditions and natural variability, to identify disturbances, determine rates of change, and realistic recovery endpoints in aquatic/wetland ecosystems.

 I work with and provide scientific expertise to regional partners including: State of Ohio, Attorney General Yost's Environmental Council of Advisors, The Cuyahoga County Planning Commission, The Cleveland MetroParks, the Cuyahoga River Remedial Action Plan.

 I am a member of the Ecological Society of America, International Association of Great Lakes Research,and the Society of Wetland Scientists.

-I have mentored a number of undergraduate researchers, summer REU students.
+I have mentored a number of undergraduate and graduate researchers.
 I teach courses in Aquatic Ecosystems, Ecology, Great Lakes, Stream, and Wetland Ecology.
 My current research projects with graduate and undergraduate students include an assessment of urban lakes in Cuyahoga County; historic change in the Cuyahoga River; and determining the environmental and climate history of lake ecosystems.

 |Honors and Awards:|